 - 1, 2 and 3 are correct.

-Watch and Wait or Active Observation, or as patients often call it, Watch and Worry is at first glance one of the most counter-intuitive concepts in CLL management.
-With many types of cancer early detection is everything and the prognosis gets worse with more advanced stages of the disease.
-That is the whole philosophy behind regular PAP smears, mammograms, colonoscopies, and skin check—catch the cancer early.
+Watch and Wait or Active Observation or as patients often call it, Watch and Worry, is at first glance the most counterintuitive concept in CLL management.
+Basically, it is saying: Don’t treat the CLL until it causes problems.
+With many types of cancer early detection is critical, and the prognosis gets worse with more advanced stages of the disease.
+That is the whole philosophy behind regular PAP smears, mammograms, colonoscopies, and skin checks – to catch the cancer early.

 - Until recently, all treatment options were either relatively toxic or ineffective.